 Learn About Science and History at Maritime Gloucester

 Maritime Gloucester is a multifaceted waterfront attraction: part museum, part aquarium, part working shipyard.
 It's your place to touch a sea star, learn about and observe Gloucester's fishing fleet, view multimedia exhibits and even set sail aboard the Schooner Ardelle: constructed almost completely from materials salvaged from another schooner.Continue to 9 of 9 below.

 Dine Overlooking the Water at Beauport Hotel

-Gloucester's swanky new Beauport Hotel, which opened in June of 2016, is a bit out of character in this rough and tumble fishing town.
+Gloucester's swanky Beauport Hotel, which opened in 2016, is a bit out of character in this rough and tumble fishing town.
 But even if you don't stay overnight (the rooftop pool, whirlpool and bar will sure make you want to in the summer), make a reservation for dinner.
-"1606 At Beauport" Restaurant & Oceanfront Deck has phenomenal water views, creative cocktails and a menu that features predominantly steaks and seafood including hearty comfort dishes like Cape Ann bouillabaisse loaded with shrimp, mussels, swordfish and lobster.
+"1606 At Beauport" Restaurant & Oceanfront Deck has phenomenal water views, creative cocktails and a menu that features predominantly steaks and seafood including hearty comfort dishes like Black Skillet Lobster and Shrimp Casserole.